Mars-1114/cs-portfolio/2024 Autumn-2025 Spring - CS Project (game)/README.md

 - The code can estimate the BPM accurately most of the time when detecting EDMs, but for non electronic musics it shows a worse accuracy.
 - Melody detection underperforms with many false positives occuring when testing it with complex musics.

+## Features
+- Using autocorrelation to improve the previous method (onset chain) in tempo detection, and apply it to time signature detection.
+- Using correlation matrix and hierarchical clustering to group melodies with high similarity

 ## Screenshots
 ![cspj-game](../img/cspj-game.png)
 ***Gameplay***